 The fair value of each stock option award granted was estimated on the date of grant using the Black-Scholes model.
 Expected volatility was based on historical common stock volatility of the Company's peers.
+Beginning in December 2022, the Company began incorporating its historical common stock volatility at a weighting of 50% of the total composite volatility rate.
+During 2023, the Company will continue to evaluate the volatility rate used to value stock options.
 The risk-free interest rate was based on the average U.S. Treasury rate that most closely resembles the expected life of the related award.
 The expected term of the award was calculated using the simplified method.
 No dividend was assumed as the Company does not pay regular dividends on its common stock and does not anticipate paying any dividends in the foreseeable future.